 - 8. Nowacki's case: - a.
-Nowacki contends the property is located in an area that, although subdivided into lots, is undeveloped, wooded, and over grown.
-There is no indication that there has been public investment in the area.
-The property record card shows the property has all utilities and that the streets and roads are paved.
-Nowacki contends the property has none of those characteristics.
-The property record card also shows the neighborhood life cycle as static.
-The significant decrease in the assessed value from \$12,800 in 2010 to \$1,200 in 2017 indicates the neighborhood is not static.
+Nowacki contends the property record card shows the topography of the property is low, meaning it is susceptible to flooding or high water.
+The property record card also shows the property has utilities and paved streets and roads.
+Nowacki contends the streets are non-existent and utilities are not available.
+Furthermore, the property record card shows the neighborhood life cycle as static.
+The significant decrease in the assessed value from \$3,600 in 2010 to \$1,200 in 2017 indicates the neighborhood is not static.
 Nowacki testimony; Pet'r Exs.
 A-D. - b.
-Nowacki alleges that the Auditor owned the property for 40 years before he purchased it in 2009.
-It finally sold at an auction attended by hundreds of eligible bidders.
-None of them bid the assessed value.
-He alleges that lots like these are transferred to the city because they have been churning through the system for years.
+Nowacki alleges the Auditor had the property on its rolls for 40 years.
+Nowacki purchased it for the minimum bid at an auction attended by hundreds of eligible bidders in 2009.
+None of the bidders offered the value the Assessor placed on the property.
 Nowacki testimony. - c.
 Nowacki contends a reasonable assessed valuation for the property is \$500 for both 2013 and 2017.
-He further argued that the 2013 assessment should at least be lowered to the 2017 value of \$1,200.
-Even though that value is still inaccurate, it would offer some relief.
+Alternatively, he argues that the 2013 assessment should be lowered to the 2017 value of \$1,200.
+Even though that is still too high, it would offer some relief.
 Nowacki testimony. - 9.
 The Assessor's case: